mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 - **Result**: I documented enough to cover the release, but there are still areas to improve.
 - **Grade**: B+

-Documenting the release process was a great exercise in that exposed not only undocumented processes but also weaknesses in our process.
-In documenting our release workflow, I realized that we hadn't critically examined much of it, so there were lots of places that were unnecessarily labor-intensive, error-prone, or pushed us to reinvent the wheel.
+Documenting the release process was a great exercise.
+It exposed not only undocumented processes but also weaknesses in our process.

+There were many parts to our release process that we hadn't examined critically.
+When I sat down to document them, I found that they were unnecessarily labor-intensive, error-prone, or pushed us to reinvent the wheel.

 ### File 2023 taxes